Winter semester 01.06 - 15.07

 Summer semester 01.12 - 15.01

-Application Deadlines: 15 January for Summer Semester and 15 July for Winter Semester (German time).
+Application Deadlines: January 15th for the summer semester and July 15th for the winter semester (German time).
 The online application process for the program is mandatory.
-With this link you can access the online application portal:
+Follow this link to access the online application portal:

 The following documents are needed in order to apply:

-• Certificate of undergraduate studies or equivalent degree in disciplines related to InterAmerican Studies.
-If you do not have the certificate by the date of application, you can send an official transcript of records *
+Certificate of undergraduate studies or equivalent degree in disciplines related to InterAmerican Studies.
+If you do not have the certificate by the application date, you may send an official transcript * (It is not mandatory to send physical official documents by mail / post).

-• Short text samples proving your intercultural skills (300 to 400 words), interdisciplinary skills (300 to 400 words), and InterAmerican research skills (300 to 400 words) in English or Spanish
+Short text samples in English or Spanish proving your intercultural skills (300 to 400 words), interdisciplinary skills (300 to 400 words), and InterAmerican research skills (300 to 400 words), as you have acquired them during your BA.

 * Certificates that are not issued in English or German must be officially translated in one of these languages.

-The selection committee, composed of professors of the master’s program, reviews all the documents of the applications to decide if the applicant meets all the admission requirements.
-The rejection of the application does not imply that it cannot be resubmitted in the following academic period.
+The selection committee, consisting of professors of the master’s program, reviews all the applications in order to decide whether they meet all the admission requirements.
+A rejection does not mean that the candidate cannot apply again the next semester.

 Those who have applied for the Double Degree in Literaturas Interamericanas will be called for an interview (15-20 minutes) to determine if they are accepted into this binational program.

-Students with a Bachelor’s degree in Germany: The applicants who receive a letter of acceptance must contact the "Studierendensekretariat" to start the enrollment process.
-At the beginning of each semester, an information session is organized for incoming students.
+Students with a Bachelor’s degree in Germany: The candidates who receive a letter of acceptance must contact the "Studierendensekretariat" to start the enrollment process.
+An introductory meeting for incoming students takes place at the beginning of each semester.

-Students with a Bachelor’s or equivalent degree outside Germany: Accepted applicants will be contacted by the International Office of Bielefeld University and will receive additional information about the enrollment process.
+Students with a Bachelor’s or equivalent degree outside Germany: Candidates who have been accepted will be contacted by the International Office of Bielefeld University and will receive additional information about the enrollment process.

 The International Office provides international students with guidance and information about scholarships, housing and the enrollment process at the university.
 It also has a mentoring program to help incoming students adjust to life in Bielefeld.